samarthaggarwal/always-on-debugger/README.md

 Always-On Debugger is a tool that enhances your terminal experience by automatically detecting errors and providing debugging assistance using AI.
 It acts as a wrapper around your existing terminal, intercepting commands and their outputs to offer real-time debugging support.

+At present, we only support using Anthropic's Claude API.
+Let us know if you need OpenAI support.

 ## Features

 - Mimics the terminal for every command